ezzabuzaid/blog/src/content/blog/gentle-introduction-to-typescript-compiler-api.md

 **Parent**: This property points to the node that is the parent of the current node in the AST.

 **Flags**: These are binary attributes stored as flags in the node.
-They can tell you various properties of the node, such as whether it's a read-only field if it has certain modifiers.
+They can tell you various properties of the node, such as whether it's a read-only field or it has certain modifiers.

 ### Declaration